boskovav/PIQMEE-Tutorial/README.md

 </figure>
 <br>

-The last parameter relevant to the tree prior for which we need to set the prior is the origin.
+The last parameter relevant to the tree prior for which we need to set the prior distribution is the origin.
 We will set a uniform prior for this parameter between 0 and 2 and the initial value to 1.

 >